gigascience/giga-omero/docs/SETUP.md

 $ git submodule update
 ```

-Finally, boot up the VM and execute the OMERO installation steps:
+Finally, boot up the VM using Vagrant
+[2.0.1](https://releases.hashicorp.com/vagrant/2.0.1/) which will also execute
+the OMERO installation steps:
 ```bash
 $ vagrant up
 ```